Sardis, Mississippi

-Sardis is a town in Panola County, Mississippi.
-As of the 2010 census, the town population was 1,703.
+Sardis is a town in Panola County, Mississippi, United States.
+As of the 2020 census, the town population was 1,748.
 Sardis is one of two county seats for Panola County; the other is Batesville, on the south side of the Tallahatchie River.

 Geography

 According to the United States Census Bureau, the town has a total area of 2.0 sqmi, all land.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 1,748 people, 776 households, and 493 families residing in the town.
+As of the 2020 United States census, there were 1,748 people, 776 households, and 493 families residing in the town.